MagicLeo21/PodcastTranscripts/EnglishPod/[013]Out_Of_Control_Spending.md

 **DIALOGUE FIRST TIME**

+> A: OK, so now the last point on our agenda.
+Jill, let's go over the profit and loss statement.

+> B: Great.
+Well, the main issue here, as you can see, is that our expenses are through the roof.

+> A: Let's see… These numbers are off the charts!
+What's going on here!

+> B: Well, um, sir, the company expenditures on entertainment and travel are out of control.
+Look at these bills for example.
+Just this month we've paid over twenty thousand dollars for hotel charges!

+> A: OK, thank you.
+I'll look into it.

+> B: The list goes on and on.
+Here, this is a bill for five thousand dollars for spa treatments!

+> A: Thank you; that will be all.
+I'll take care of it.

+> B: Look at this one sir, eight thousand dollars were spent in one night at a place called “Wild Things”?!

+> A: OK, I get it!!
+Thank you for your very thorough analysis!

 **Erica:** Okay, so, this accountant, she is, uh, pretty thorough, hey?

 **Marco:** Hehe.
 She's really persistent about her job and the manager apparently is a little bit embarrassed.